Jeison-Gosh/Finances-CTR/README.md

 ```sh
 $ java -jar FinancesCTL.jar dev
 ```
-Note: The app runs in a port determined is 3250 port then if it's in use by another program you can change the Http Port Protocol, could open with a second argument another port, such its view below.
+> Note: `The app runs in a port determined is 3250 port then if it's in use by another program you can change the Http Port Protocol, could open with a second argument another port, such its view below.

 ```sh
 $ java -jar FinancesCTL.jar prod 3000
 ```
-#### Building for source
+### To deploy in production🚀🌎

 For production release: